Professional Bull Rider

 why did you want to be a bull rider

-Asked by will almost 8 years ago
+Asked by will about 8 years ago

 Im 18 and ive never ridden a bull.
 I have been around horses and cows my whole life and I have a great respect for bulls but i am not scared of them.
 I am interested in becoming a bull rider what steps do I need to take to become a bull rider?